-There are 35 ICBunko throughout the UK.
+There are about 30 ICBunko throughout the UK.
 These are attended by about 550 children aged from around 2 to 9 years old.
 Each ICBunko is organised by the parents of the children.
 ICBA UK supports them with supplies of books, information and regular meetings.
 This is the list of all the ICBunko currently in the UK.
-Please email us if you would like more information.

 Our activities include reading books, Kamishibai (paper theatre) and singing songs.
 We start our meeting with roll call.
 We hope that children look forward to come to our Bunko.